awsdocs/aws-lambda-developer-guide/doc_source/configuration-tags.md

 # Using tags on AWS Lambda functions<a name="configuration-tags"></a>

-You can tag Lambda functions to organize them by owner, project or department\.
-Tags are freeform key\-value pairs that are supported across AWS services for use in filtering resources and adding detail to billing reports\.
+You can tag Lambda functions to organize them by owner, project, or department\.
+Tags are freeform key\-value pairs that are supported across AWS services for use in filtering resources, and adding detail to billing reports\.

 **Topics**
 + [Using tags with the Lambda console](#using-tags-with-the-console)